Luis R. Esteves: Puerto Rico National Guard

 Esteves was then promoted to the rank of captain.

 Esteves helped organize the 23rd Battalion, which was composed of Puerto Ricans and was stationed in Panama during World War I. Esteves was later assigned command of a machine gun company and a battalion.
-He was sent to Camp Las Casas and the Henry Barracks in Puerto Rico and served as an instructor in the preparation of Puerto Rican Officers for the Porto Rico Regiment of Infantry (which in 1919 was renamed the 65th Infantry).
+He was sent to Camp Las Casas and Henry Barracks in Puerto Rico and served as an instructor in the preparation of Puerto Rican Officers for the Porto Rico Regiment of Infantry (which in 1919 was renamed the 65th Infantry).

 He saw a need for a Puerto Rican National Guard.
 Esteves pressured colonial governor Arthur Yager and the colonial legislature about the necessity of a local militia.
 His request was met with approval.
 The National Guard Bureau approved this initiative, and on July 19, 1919, the current incarnation of the PRNG was organized.
 In 1918, he was promoted to Major and by 1919, the first regiment of the Puerto Rico National Guard was formed.
 After the war, Esteves was sent to Washington, D.C., however his assignment there was cut short and he resigned his commission in the Regular Army because of a medical admonition that residence in a cold climate could have been fatal to his wife.
 Esteves joined the new entity on February 25, 1920, as commander of the First Battalion of the First Puerto Rico Regiment and its companies.
 On February 7, 1939, Esteves was named Adjutant General.
 He was responsible for funneling an increase of new recruits at Camp Tortuguero.
 In 1942, Esteves was given command of the temporary State Guard.

 On October 15, 1940, the Puerto Rico National Guard was activated pursuant to Executive Order 3551.
 Esteves was promoted to the rank of Brigadier General and ordered to active duty and given the command of the 92nd Infantry Brigade.
 He commanded the 92nd until he was summoned by José Miguel Gallardo the Interim Governor of Puerto Rico to organize a State Guard, with the Army's approval, that in a short time consisted of nine well trained and equipped regiments.
 On June 22, 1946, Esteves was awarded with the Legion of Merit by the Military Department of the Antilles.
 During this time, he reorganized the Puerto Rico National Guard and held the position of Adjutant General until his retirement in June 1957.

 On October 30, 1950, the Puerto Rican Nationalist Party organized a series of uprisings in numerous cities in Puerto Rico against the United States rule and the Puerto Rican commonwealth government in what is known as the Puerto Rican Nationalist Party Revolts of the 1950s.
 The Puerto Rico National Guard was mobilized under the command of Esteves by orders of Governor Luis Muñoz Marín and U.S. Brigadier Gen. Edwin L. Sibert, and sent to confront the Nationalists in various towns such as Jayuya, Utuado and San Juan.